-Non-compliance is a result of one of the following circumstances: 1.
-A certified operator has not been designated by the system's owner.
-2. The operator's certificate has expired.
+Non-compliance is a result of one of the following circumstances:

-3. The operator's certificate is not at the correct level for the facility they are operating.
+- 1. A certified operator has not been designated by the system's owner. - 2.
+The operator's certificate has expired. - 3.
+The operator's certificate is not at the correct level for the facility they are operating.

-The number of systems without a certified operator for any of the reasons listed above during this reporting period was 62.
+During calendar year 2020 the number of systems without a certified operator for any of the reasons listed above was 55.

-Operator qualifications
+3. Operator qualifications